pivotal-cf/docs-phd-ds/data_service.md

 When a PCF User binds an application to a Pivotal HD Service Instance, user account credentials are automatically created in each software component of the allocated Pivotal HD cluster.
 Both Credentials and API end-points are returned and included in the `VCAP_SERVICES` environment variable of the bound application.

-For more information about binding, see the following topic in the PCF documentation: [Bind a Service](http://docs.pivotal.io/pivotalcf/devguide/services/bind-service.html).
+For more information about binding, see the [Bind a Service Instance](../pivotalcf/devguide/services/managing-services.html#bind) section of the _Managing Service Instances with the CLI_ topic.

 ##Viewing Binding Meta Data and Environment Variables